gnarsoftware/enver/src/Enver.Binding/README.md

     }
 }
 ```

+The `IEnumerable<string>` overload is the primitive.
+Pair it with
+`DotEnvPaths` to compose the canonical ladder.
+Missing files are silently
+skipped.

 The same surface is generated on an external host (`[EnvBindable<T>]`),
 with method names suffixed by the target's simple type name